Are CEOs More Likely to Be First-Borns?

 41 Pages Posted: 5 Sep 2017 Last revised: 21 May 2020

 We investigate the link between birth order and the career outcome of becoming Chief Executive Officer (CEO) of a company.
-We find that CEOs are more likely to be the first-born, i.e., oldest, child of their family relative to what one would expect if birth order did not matter for career outcomes.
+CEOs are more likely to be the first-born, i.e., oldest, child of their family relative to what one would expect if birth order did not matter for career outcomes.
 Both male and female CEOs are more likely to be first-born.
 However, the first-born advantage seems to largely reflect the absence of an older brother, but not of an older sister.
 These results are more pronounced for family firms, where traditionally the oldest child is appointed to run the family business, but also for non-family firms.
 We also find that CEOs are significantly less likely to have older brothers (relative to younger brothers) than older sisters (relative to younger sisters).
 The advantage of being first-born seems to decay over time, consistent with changing family structures and rearing practices as well as changing social norms.

 Keywords: CEO, first born, birth order, family firm, rearing environment, upbringing